paritosh22/Microprocessor-8085-86/README.md

  10: Check if bit D6 of a data is 1.
 If yes move it to registerD else insert FFH in register D.

  11: Write a program in 8085 to multiply two 8-bit data 05H and 08H by using repetitive addition method and store the result at memory location 2500H.

+ 12: Write a program for 8086 to add two 8-bit numbers stored in data1 and data2.
+Store the result in the variable 'result' and display it in ASCII format.

+ 13: Write a program in 8086 assembly to find the largest 8-bit number in an array and display it in ASCII format.